is Cádiz worth visiting?

 7 Reasons to Visit Cádiz

-If we’ve not yet convinced you with the introduction and you’re eager to know what else Cádiz is worth visiting for, then keep reading our 7 reasons below:
+If I’ve not yet convinced you with the introduction and you’re eager to know what else Cádiz is worth visiting for, then keep reading our 7 reasons below:

 la caleta beach cadiz

-It is worth noting that there are 3 main beaches near the historic center (old town): La Caleta (the city’s smallest beach), Santa María del Mar and Cortadura.
+It is worth noting that there are 3 main beaches near the historic centre (old town): La Caleta (the city’s smallest beach), Santa María del Mar and Cortadura.

 To be sure you are being well looked after while in Cádiz, be sure to check out this list of hotels in the old town which can offer you the most comfortable stay.

 If you move towards the south, you can find more beaches worth visiting.
-The beaches where we recommend spending a day, sunbathing and relaxing are:
+The beaches where I recommend spending a day, sunbathing and relaxing are:

 • Tarifa